-Vista House, a 5 bedroom home set on 8.5 acres of land, provides an inviting space where 6-8 students live in intentional Christian community in a life shaped by prayer, hospitality, and service.
-Their commitment to forming a welcoming Christian community extends outwards towards guests who come to engage in conversation, partake of biweekly meals, tend the organic garden, play in folk and bluegrass sessions, or who spend a few days in our guest rooms in personal retreat.
+Founded in 2003, Vista House is an inviting space where Furman University students live in intentional Christian community in a life shaped by prayer, hospitality, and service.
+Vista House residents share a commitment to cultivating welcoming Christian community which extends outwards towards guests who come to engage in conversation, partake of biweekly meals, tend the organic garden, play in folk and bluegrass sessions, or who spend a few days in our guest rooms in personal retreat.

 ——-QUOTES ABOUT VISTA HOUSE——-

 “Much like the myriad cozy meals we shared together, my overall experience at the Vista House served as a foretaste of community life together in God’s kingdom.
 We engaged in authentic communal life for that year, but more importantly we became oriented to the convivial values that emerge from a shared life, in hopes that we might bear them with us to our future places.”

 Michael Short (‘11)